eric-pierce/freshapi/README.md

    Use your standard TT-RSS username and password.
 If you've enabled 2 Factor Authentication (2FA) generate and use an App Password.

 ## Non-Official Docker based Installs
-If you're using an install method other than [the official docker images](https://tt-rss.org/wiki/InstallationNotes/) or [Awesome-TTRSS](https://github.com/HenryQW/Awesome-TTRSS) then you may need to modify your nginx .conf files to support PATH_INFO, which is how the FreshRSS and Google Reader APIs pass requests to the backend server.
+If you're using an install method other than [the official docker images](https://tt-rss.org/wiki/InstallationNotes/) or [Awesome-TTRSS](https://github.com/HenryQW/Awesome-TTRSS) then you may need to modify your nginx.conf files to support PATH_INFO, which is how the FreshRSS and Google Reader APIs pass requests to the backend server.
 This is as simple as adding a new "location" ruleset in the .conf file to enable PATH_INFO for the freshapi URL.
-You can use the nginx.conf files form the [official](https://gitlab.tt-rss.org/tt-rss/tt-rss/-/blob/master/.docker/web-nginx/nginx.conf?ref_type=heads#L53-L72) and [Awesome-TTRSS](https://github.com/HenryQW/Awesome-TTRSS/blob/main/src/ttrss.nginx.conf#L38-L46) installs as a guide, and there's a discussion about enabling this [here](https://github.com/eric-pierce/freshapi/issues/7#issuecomment-2395496729).
+You can use the nginx.conf files from the [official](https://gitlab.tt-rss.org/tt-rss/tt-rss/-/blob/master/.docker/web-nginx/nginx.conf?ref_type=heads#L53-L72) and [Awesome-TTRSS](https://github.com/HenryQW/Awesome-TTRSS/blob/main/src/ttrss.nginx.conf#L38-L46) installs as a guide, and there's a discussion about enabling this [here](https://github.com/eric-pierce/freshapi/issues/7#issuecomment-2395496729).

 ### NixOS

+If you're using NixOS with Postgres, use the following as a template:

-In your `configuration.nix`
+`configuration.nix`

 ```
    services.tt-rss = {